epoon2/Wordle/README.md

    ```

 2. Open `index.html` in your browser
-   - Simply double-click the file, or drag the file onto your browser
+   - Simply double-click the file or drag it onto your browser
    - Or open it via browser: File > Open File
    - Or use a local server:
      ```bash